 - 1. Complete a baccalaureate or higher degree from a regionally-accredited college or university - 2.
 Satisfy the basic skills requirement (Passage of the CBEST exam or waiver) - 3.
 Verify subject matter competence by ONE of the following: - a.
 Achieve a passing score on the appropriate subject-matter examination(s).(CSET or Waiver) - b.
-Complete a Commission-approved subject matter program. (not available at USU) - c.
+Complete a Commission-approved subject matter program. (not available at USU)

+- c.
 For Specialized Science subjects only, individuals may take and pass the appropriate subject matter examinations or obtain verification of completion of subject-matter course work from the Commission on Teacher Credentialing. - 4.
 Complete a course in the provisions and principles of the US Constitution or pass exam. - 5.
-Complete a Commission-approved teacher preparation program.

-6. Obtain a formal recommendation for the credential by the program sponsor.
+Complete a Commission-approved teacher preparation program. - 6.
+Obtain a formal recommendation for the credential by the program sponsor.

+('ora Pag 1111001 nonte Core NEU unci ոշուծ

+Core Requireme lits

-Affirming and Valuing 3
+EDU501 Affirming and Valuing 3

 Diversity in the Classroom

-Foundations of Education 3
+EDU503 Foundations of Education 3

-Introduction to Special 3
+EDU504 Introduction to Special 3

 Education

-Introduction to Classroom 3
+EDU510 Introduction to Classroom 3

 Instruction

-English Language 3
+EDU525 English Language 3

 Developmental Strategies for

 English Language Learners

-Educational Research in 3
+EDU698 Educational Research in 3

 Action

-MAT Capstone 3
+EDU699 MAT Capstone 3

-Diversity in the Classroom Foundations of Education Introduction to Special Education Introduction to Classroom Instruction English Language Developmental Strategies for English Language Learners Educational Research in Action

-Note: EDU699 is non-transferable and must be taken in last semester.
+Note: EDU699 is non-transferable.

-Multiple Subject Credential Requirements
+Multiple Subject t Credential Requirements

-Curriculum and Instruction I
+EDU534 Curriculum and Instruction I 3

-Curriculum and Instruction II 3 3
+EDU535 Curriculum and Instruction II 3

-3

-3

-•
+EDU536 Language Arts and Reading 3

+K-6

-5
+EDU561 Student Teaching (Clinical 5

 Practice) I

-Directed Student Teaching 1
+EDU562 Directed Student Teaching 1

 Seminar I

-Student Teaching (Clinical 5
+EDU563 Student Teaching (Clinical 5

+Practice) II

-Directed Student Teaching 1
+EDU564 Directed Student Teaching 1

 Seminar II

-Credential Requirements

-Secondary Teaching 3

-Strategies I

-Secondary Teaching 3

-Strategies II

-• 3

-• 5

-· · · · · · · · · · · · · · · · · · · 1

-Seminar I

-Student Teaching (Clinical 5

-. . -

-1

-1

-Seminar II

-Seminar I Student Teaching (Clinical Practice) II Directed Student Teaching Seminar II Credential Requirements Secondary Teaching Strategies I Secondary Teaching Strategies II Reading in the Content Area Student Teaching (Clinical Practice) I Directed Student Teaching

-Internshin Teach ning Option - Multiple Subjects

-EDU534 Curriculum and Instruction I 3

-EDU535 Curriculum and Instruction II 3

-EDU536 Language Arts and Reading 3

-LD0000 K-6 5

-INT501 Internship Supervision and 3

-111301 Support I 3

-INT502 Internship Supervision and 3

-Support II

-INT503 Internship Supervision and 3

-Support III

-INT504 Internship Supervision and 3

-Support IV

-- ning Option - Single Subject
+Single Subject C Credential Requirements

 EDU540 Secondary Teaching 3

 Strategies I

 EDU541 Secondary Teaching 3

 Strategies II

 EDU542 Reading in the Content Area 3

+EDU565 Student Teaching (Clinical 5

+1

+1

+5

+5

+1

+1

+3

+3

+3

+3

+3

+3

+3

+U

+3

+3

+3

+3

+3

+3

-INT501 Internship Supervision and 3
+3

-Support I

-INT502 Internship Supervision and 3
+3

-Support II

-INT503 Internship Supervision and 3
+3

-Support III

-INT504 Internship Supervision and 3
+3

-Support IV

-- on - Bilingual Authorization

-Requirements

-EDU522 First and Second Language 3

-Acquisition

-EDU580 Latinos in the United States 3

-EDU581 Desarollo del Lenguaje y 3

-Lectura
+By the end of the Master of Arts in Teaching, candidates will learn, apply and reflect upon the following Teaching Performance Expectations (TPE's) and Program Learning Outcomes 1: Engaging and supporting all students in learning

-Engaging and supporting all students in learning Creating and maintaining effective environments for student learning Understanding and organizing subject matter for student learning
+2: Creating and maintaining effective environments for student learning

+3: Understanding and organizing subject matter for student learning

 4: Planning instruction and designing learning experiences for all students

 5: Assessing student learning

-6 :Developing as a professional educator
+6: Developing as a professional educator

-7. Utilize data to inform decision making and address

-barriers to student success
+7: Utilize data to inform decision making and address barriers to student success

 8: Apply research and theory to educational planning in support of equitable outcomes for students, staff and the school community

 Master of Arts in Teaching - Arizona

 42 Semester Credits/ 4 Semesters/16 Months

 Delivery Mode: Online